-The following related parties transacted with the Company or Company-controlled entities during the year ended December 31, 2022 and 2021:
+The following related parties transacted with the Company or Company-controlled entities during the three months ended March 31, 2023 and the year ended December 31, 2022:

-- Andrew Hale was a Director and the Company's President and CEO.
-He resigned on March 1, 2021. - Blaine Bailey was a Director.
-He resigned on March 26, 2021 - Stephen Brohman was the Company's CFO.
-He is a principal of Donaldson Brohman Martin CPA Inc. ("DBM CPA") a firm in which he has significant influence.
-DBM CPA provided the Company with CFO, accounting and tax services.
-Stephen Brohman resigned on July 14, 2021. - George Routhier was a Director.
+- (i) George Routhier was a Director.
 He is the owner of Pipedreemz Inc., which provides advisory services to the Company.
-He resigned on June 23, 2022. - Michael Forbes is a Director and the Company's President and CEO.
-He was appointed on April 29, 2021 and is the owner of MDC Forbes, which provides CEO services to the Company. - Donald Dinsmore was a Director and the Company's COO.
-He was appointed on April 29, 2021 and left the Company on March 24, 2022. - Oliver Foeste was the Company's CFO until January 1, 2023.
-He is the Managing Partner of Invictus Accounting Group LLP which provides the Company with CFO, accounting and tax services. - Paul Morgan is a Director of the Company.
-He was appointed on July 14, 2021. - Smoke Wallin is a Director of the Company.
-He was appointed on May 16, 2022. - Lachlan McLeod was appointed CFO of the Company on January 1, 2023 and is an employee of Fehr & Associates CPA, which provides accounting services to the Company.
+He resigned on June 23, 2022. - (ii) Michael Forbes is a Director and the Company's President and CEO.
+He was appointed on April 29, 2021 and is the owner of MDC Forbes, which provides CEO services to the Company. - (iii) Donald Dinsmore was a Director and the Company's COO.
+He was appointed on April 29, 2021 and left the Company on March 24, 2022. - (iv) Oliver Foeste was the Company's CFO until January 1, 2023.
+He is the Managing Partner of Invictus Accounting Group LLP which provides the Company with CFO, accounting and tax services. - (v) Paul Morgan is a Director of the Company.
+He was appointed on July 14, 2021. - (vi) Smoke Wallin is a Director of the Company.
+He was appointed on May 16, 2022. - (vii) Lachlan McLeod was appointed CFO of the Company on January 1, 2023 and is an employee of Fehr & Associates CPA, which provides accounting services to the Company.

-The aggregate value of transactions with key management personnel and directors and entities over which they have control or significant influence during the year ended December 31, 2022 and 2021 were as follows:
+The aggregate value of transactions, excluding share-based payments, with key management personnel and directors and entities over which they have control or significant influence during the three months ended March 31, 2023 and 2022 were as follows: